 Bringing conflict into the open and working through differences is a strategy that is the foundation of all healthy relationships.
 However, due to the unique context of the holidays, the best strategy may be to not ‘rock the boat’ if you believe that the working through of the conflict may not be possible.
 Keeping this in perspective can help you walk away from potential conflict or disagreements.

-One of the best strategies for reducing holiday relationship stress is to have a plan to take time-out.
-Notice when you’re feeling stress and use this as an indicator that you need to remove yourself from the stressful situation to regroup.
+One of the best strategies for reducing holiday relationship stress is to have a plan to take a time-out.
+Notice when you’re feeling stressed and use this as an indicator that you need to remove yourself from the stressful situation to regroup.

 Taking time-out can have a number of positive benefits which include: